human-internet/humanid-weblogin/contribution-guide.md

 * At this time, create a pull request with your code and it will be tested.

 ## How to submit changes
-* Follow the following steps to submit changes:

  1. Fork the repository
  2. dd commits at whatever pace/detail necessary (these are mostly for your benefit)